k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <p><strong><a href="/articles/26_fabric_security/07_user_IAM_overview.md">IDP</a></strong></p>
 </td>
 <td width="516">
-<p>Identity Provider: Authenticates principals, and issues tokens (or assertions).
+<p>Identity Provider: Authenticates principals and issues tokens (or assertions).
 The IDP is also an actor in modern authentication and authorization platforms, along with a principal and Relying Party (RP) or Service Provider (SP)</p>
 </td>
 </tr>
 <tr>